shabeebk/demoapp/README.md

-# Getting Started with Create React App
+# Getting Started with Docker / Nginx / ReactJS / Jenkins Pipeline

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-With this project, you can run train yourself to write a development standard ReactJS application.
+Using this repository, you will be able to deploy a demo ReactJS app in a container and serve it with an nginx inside the container.